Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ### Create Tables and Load Data

-Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) using your credentials to create tables, load data from Amazon S3, and setup Snowflake internal stages.
+Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) using your credentials to create tables and load data from Amazon S3.

 > aside positive
 > IMPORTANT: